 Mary Ferguson, Senior Partner

 Over 25 years, Mary has been involved with hundreds of projects focused on social, environmental and economic development, working as a principal of Eko Nomos since 1995.
 Throughout Canada, in northern, remote, rural, and urban communities Mary has brought her skills to bear on project of many sizes and with many different organizations.
 In addition to working with individual organizations she provides services to private companies, funders and intermediaries investing in corporate responsibility and social enterprise development.
 Mary has developed a specific group of strategies for application to development, research and evaluation projects according to specific local needs.
 Using refined research techniques, proprietary tools and directed policy initiatives, she excels at guiding groups through complex situations to find cost-effective solutions.
 In her work, Mary continues to mentor a new generation of social entrepreneurs and community/environmental economic developers.
-Mary holds a Bachelor of Environmental Studies from the University of Waterloo and a Masters of Environmental Studies, York University, and is currently pursuing PhD studies in Social Enterprise, while also finding the time to enjoy her grandchildren and get outdoors with her partner and dog.
+Mary holds a Bachelor of Environmental Studies from the University of Waterloo, a Masters of Environmental Studies from York University, and a PhD from the School of Environmental Design and Rural Development, University of Guelph.
+She is a Research Associate of the Community Engaged Scholarship Institute of the University of Guelph.
+Mary is usually found caring for her grandchildren and getting outdoors with her partner and dog in the Beaver Valley.

 Debra Simpson, Senior Associate